webhintio/hint/packages/rule-stylesheet-limits/README.md

 ## Can the rule be configured?

 You can overwrite the defaults by specifying custom values for the number of CSS rules to allow.
+Note if the custom values are above the default values, the default values will still be used.

 In the [`.sonarwhalrc`][sonarwhalrc] file: